 We have been routinely named a Leading National Advertiser by Advertising Age and our success depends in part on continued effective advertising.
-Each Domino's store located in the U.S. is obligated to contribute 6% of its sales (subject, in certain instances, to lower rates based on certain incentives and waivers) to DNAF, which uses such fees for national advertising in addition to contributions for local market-level advertising.
-We currently anticipate that this 6% contribution rate will remain in place for the foreseeable future.
+Each Domino's store located in the U.S. is obligated to contribute 6% of its sales to DNAF, which uses such fees for national advertising in addition to contributions for local market-level advertising.
+We currently anticipate that this 6% obligation will remain in place for the foreseeable future, though the actual contribution rate could be lower in certain instances due to certain incentives and waivers.
 While additional funds for advertising in the past have been provided by us, our franchisees and other third parties, none of these additional funds are legally required.
-The lack of continued financial support for advertising activities could significantly curtail our marketing efforts, which may in turn materially and adversely affect our business and our operating results.
+The lack of continued financial support for advertising activities could significantly curtail our marketing efforts, which may in turn affect our business and our operating results.